top of page

 You didn’t choose scleroderma, but you do have choices - and you’re not alone.
 We have experts to guide you, and a community of people to support you so you can make informed decisions and live better.

-• Hear the latest treatment options
+• Hear the latest scleroderma treatment options

-• Find answers to your questions
+• Find answers to your scleroderma questions

 • Get inspired by a community that understands